 This sheet calculates monthly rates of HIV testing, by age.
 The rates that apply to sexually experienced individuals are stratified by sex (males in columns B-M, females in columns N-Z), HIV status, HIV testing history and CD4 category (if HIV-positive and undiagnosed).
-It is assumed that youth who are not yet sexually experienced would only get tested for HIV if they have HIV-related symptoms; these monthly rates of HIV testing are stratified by sex and CD4 stage in columns AA-AJ.
+It is assumed that youth who are not yet sexually experienced would have a lower rate of HIV testing than in sexually experienced youth, but that their rates of testing would be similar to those in adults if they have HIV-related symptoms; these monthly rates of HIV testing are stratified by age, sex and HIV status/CD4 stage in columns AA-AL.